 Why should you choose Awaken Aesthetics?

-Dr. Sheu has board certified with dual training in both functional and aesthetic rhinoplasty.
+Dr. Ahn has board certified with dual training in both functional and aesthetic rhinoplasty.
 He has a keen aesthetic eye and will guide you through your many options for your personal aesthetic goals, whether they be rhinoplasty or some other procedure.
-As always, the treats his patients as if they were his own family, so you can expect personal, hands-on, compassionate care!
+As always, he treats his patients as if they were his own family, so you can expect personal, hands-on, compassionate care!

 I am interested!
 What do I do next?